-Lack of federal relief leaves states, cities facing big deficits
+No federal relief leaves states, cities facing big deficits

 In Arlington, Texas, Mayor Jeff Williams expects a $20 million shortfall in the fiscal year that begins Oct.
 1, which is about 4 percent of the annual budget.
 For the year after that, the budget gap is expected to be between $30 million and $50 million.

-“We’ll be cutting every department,” Williams said Monday.
+“We’ll be cutting every department,” Williams said.

 He has been one of the leaders of the U.S. Conference of Mayors’ push for more federal help, arguing that big cuts to city governments would only deepen the recession.